-She has worked collaboratively with the DKW printers over the years, as in 2010 and, most recently in 2015.
+She has worked collaboratively with the DKW printers over the years, as in 2010 and in 2015.
 This collaboration led to her solo show Advice From A Caterpillar at DKP.

 She also has written texts, one of them, Reading Ceramics, published by David Krut Publishing in 2006, in Messages and meaning in the MTN Art Collection.

 Cruise has also been part of various group exhibitions at DKP.